 Bonfires can be magical experiences.
 The crackle of burning wood, the gentle heat against your skin, the flicker of firelight – these moments can be captivating and comforting.
 However, while bonfires are undoubtedly mesmerizing, they often leave behind a pervasive smoke smell that can cling to your clothes, skin, and hair.

-How to get the bonfire smell out of your hair?
+How do you get the bonfire to smell out of your hair?

 Firstly, protecting your hair as much as possible during the bonfire is essential.
 Tie your hair up and away from your face if it’s long enough.
 You may also consider wearing a hat, bandana, or scarf to shield your hair from direct smoke exposure.
 These proactive measures can significantly reduce the amount of smoke that gets into your hair in the first place.